How green? UK renewable energy providers' fuel mix ranked

 1. The impact of wind power

 The good news about wind power turbines is that there are no global warming emissions related to their operation.
 However, when it comes to the manufacture, transport and installation of wind turbines, global warming carbon emissions are currently unavoidable.
-However, carbon emissions related to wind power are anywhere between 96% to 98.8% less than those from gas or coal power plants.
+However, carbon emissions related to wind energy are anywhere between 96% to 98.8% less than those from gas or coal power plants.

 In terms of impact on wildlife and land use, there are legitimate concerns to be had.
-Land-based wind power generation can use as much as 141 acres per megawatt produced.
+Land-based wind energy generation can use as much as 141 acres per megawatt produced.
 On the other hand, wind turbines only permanently occupy one acre of land, meaning that the rest can be used for other purposes.
 While wind turbines can cause bird and bat deaths, mainly due to collisions, these are minimal and do not pose an existential threat to natural diversity.
 Nevertheless, natural conservation agencies and wind farm operators have taken it upon themselves to modify designs and operating procedures to reduce the impact on flying species.

 Offshore wind turbines paint a much rosier picture even though their impact on marine birds, shipping routes and fishing areas must be taken into account.
 Some studies actually point to increases in fish populations around off-shore wind farms because they provide sanctuary to many marine species by taking on the role of artificial reefs.